-(i) Note: The SA Bus and FC Bus wiring recommendations in this table are for MS/TP bus communications at 38.4k baud.
-For more information, refer to the MS/TP Communications Bus Technical Bulletin (LIT-12011034) for detailed information about wire size and cable length requirements for the SA and FC buses.
+1 The SA Bus and FC Bus wiring recommendations in this table are for MS/TP bus communications at 38.4k baud.
+For more information, refer to the MS/TP Communications Bus Technical Bulletin (LIT-12011034).

-Termination diagrams
+Termination details

 A set of Johnson Controls termination diagrams provides details for wiring inputs and outputs to the controllers.

 See the figures in this section for the applicable termination diagrams.